hsynlms/sass-greedy/README.md

 ```

 ### Custom size mixin injection
-sass-greedy runs `custom size mixin injection` which is provided by you externally `while looping column sizes`.
+sass-greedy runs `custom size mixin injection` which is defined externally `while looping column sizes`.

-Let's assume that you wish to have `.flex-row-reverse` css style to have the flexibility to change the flex row direction in any provided size.
+Let’s assume that you wish to have **flex-row-reverse** CSS style to have the flexibility to change the row flex direction in any provided breakpoint size.
 Here is an example to do it in sass-greedy:

 ```scss
 @mixin greedy-custom-size-mixins($size, $breakpoint) {